 Our investigations found various backdoor scripts and techniques that we will discuss today.

 Why do WordPress websites get hacked?

-All of these are some of the major reasons for being a WordPress Website hacked.
+These are some significant reasons for a WordPress Website to be hacked.

 - Vulnerable WordPress installation